Neelaksh-Singh/gresearch_parquet_benchmarking/README.md

 # gresearch_parquet_benchmarking
-MLH project in collaboration with G-Research to benchmark Parquet-CPP performance
+MLH project in collaboration with G-Research to benchmark Apache Parquet performance